hsemple/pythongis_tutorials/docs/source/error_handling.rst

 [Errno 2] No such file or directory: 'myfile.txt'

+|

+**Try...Except...Else**

-6. In addition to the try... except block, you can also include an "else" block in your code.
+In addition to the try... except block, you can also include an "else" block in your code.
 If there are no errors in the try block, the else block is executed.

 .. code-block:: python